Logo for Vibrationdamage.com

 A Very Short History of Blasting

 Gunpowder (a finely ground mixture of sulfur, carbon and potassium nitrate) was the first explosive used for blasting rock.
-It wasn't very powerful, when compared with later explosives, and was supplanted in blasting by nitroglycerine, a far more powerful, and dangerous, liquid explosive.
+It wasn't very powerful, when compared with later explosives, but was, and is, dangerous if not handled with care.
+It was supplanted in blasting by nitroglycerine, a far more powerful, and hazardous, liquid explosive.
 "Nitro", as it is sometimes called, is very shock-sensitive, as most people know.
 Alfred Nobel, whose discoveries ultimately funded the Nobel prizes, developed dynamite, nitroglycerine absorbed in a filler like diatomaceous earth, as a safer substitute for nitroglycerine.
 Dynamite was far less sensitive to shock than nitroglycerine and could be readily formed into easy-to-use sticks of the sort many people have seen, or even used.
 Dynamite isn't completely insensitive to shock (e.g. in high temperatures), but it is sufficiently less sensitive that it is usually detonated with a blasting cap.
 Blasting caps have a small amount of the highly shock-sensitive mercury fulminate (from the Latin root, fulminat_, "struck by lightning"), or similar compound, which starts the explosion in the dynamite.

-The most common explosive used today in mines and quarries is ammonium nitrate (AN - the oxidizer) mixed with fuel oil (FO - the reducer).
+The most common explosive used today in mines and quarries is a combination of ammonium nitrate (AN - the oxidizer) mixed with fuel oil (FO - the reducer) in a specific ratio.
 "ANFO", as it is usually known, is cheap, powerful and insensitive to detonation other than by a "booster" or primer (e.g. dynamite or PETN), which is itself ignited by a blasting cap.
 ANFO is widely used in quarries and surface mines.
-It is still very dangerous, when misused, so, like all explosives, its safe use requires trained, qualified, knowledgeable blasting specialists.
+It is and very powerful and perilous, when misused, so, like all explosives, its safe use requires trained, qualified, knowledgeable blasting specialists.

 Although there are a number of different measures of explosive "power", the one most commonly seen is "detonation velocity".
+It is a measure of the speed at which the reacting front moves through the explosive.
 Unstable materials which have low detonation velocities tend to burn, rather than detonate.
 Those which detonate with high velocity direct more of the energy released into the explosion.
 Gunpowder has the lowest detonation velocity, followed by ANFO, then nitroglycerine, PETN, and RDX, among the explosives indicated above.
 There are many others; some, mostly for military use, have still higher detonation velocities.

 It can matter, from a vibration standpoint, which explosive is used.
 For example, it has been reported that underground mining explosions using ANFO produce less vibration than equivalent explosions with dynamite or slurry.[12]
 Vibration is only one factor used in making a choice of which explosive to use, but it should be one which is considered well.